jaanga/terrain3/readme.md

 <iframe src=https://jaanga.github.io/terrain3/globes/earth-globe-displacement/index.html width=800px height=500px onload=this.contentWindow.controls.enableZoom=false; ></iframe>

-_Sample 2:  Earth Globe Displacement Map ~ a simple JavaScript for creating a 3D earth_
+_Sample 2:  Earth Globe Displacement Map ~ a simple JavaScript for creating a 3D earth._
+_128 lines of code to create over two millions data points.
+The power to create new worlds is in your hands!_

 ### Mission